 Phase II is the completion of the remaining requirements for the Master of Arts and qualifies graduates for the M-Level North Carolina Professional Educator's License in Special Education.
-During Phase II, you will continue to develop teaching skills and insights as you apply what you learn to classroom situations.
-You will also develop skills in research and leadership through courses in research, advanced classroom management, and consultation and collaboration.
-Students complete individual master’s projects as part of the requirements.
+During Phase II, you will continue to develop advanced teaching skills and insights as you apply what you learn to classroom situations.
+You will also develop skills in research and leadership through courses in research, behavioral assessment, and transition-focused collaboration and consultation.
+Students complete individual master’s capstone projects as part of the requirements.

 Why choose the UNC Charlotte M.A.T. in Teaching: Special Education?